nonik0/CardputerLegoTrainControl/README.md

 Function|Description
 ---|---
 Aux1 | Toggle BT connection
-Port Function Toggle | change port controlled on device
+Port Function Toggle | change port controlled on device (A, B, C)

 CircuitCubes has 3 ports to control motors (or other devices via PWM like LEDs, etc.).
 Use the port function toggle to change control between ports A, B, and C. Battery voltage is also shown.